nasa/Common-Metadata-Repository/legacy-migration/providers/README.md

 pip install validators

 ## Ingesting into local CMR:
 To validate the generated metadata you must have a running CMR instance.
 Please see https://github.com/nasa/Common-Metadata-Repository for how to setup CMR and what dependencies are needed.
-Alternatively you can validate the metadata a different way if you prefer.
+Alternatively you can validate the metadata a different way if you prefer after it is generated.
 Note that you should of course reset your CMR between runs where you ingest all of the provider metadata otherwise you will receive errors from CMR that you are trying to ingest duplicate providers.

 ## Run Migration Without Ingesting